Father Wound and Family Constellations

 connection to the larger world

-In a healthy relationship, the father gives and the child takes.
+In a healthy relationship, the father gives and the child receives.

 What Creates the Father Wound?

-The father wound may develop through experiences such as:
+The relationship may develop through experiences such as:

 abandonment or absence